biqasoft-retired/microservice-communicator/README.md

 Internally, library use spring bean `LoadBalancerClient` with default implementation of spring cloud `RibbonLoadBalancerClient`.
 So, you can use Consul, Zookeeper, Cloudfoundry.

-if you have not configured, you can do it easily, for example for consul create configuration bean
+if you have not configured service discovery in Spring Cloud, you can do it easily, for example for consul create configuration bean

 ```java
 @EnableDiscoveryClient